csps-efpc/rdf-tagger-tagueur/README.md

 ## Pending enhancements:

-* I18n - would only need to replace the labels in the FXML declaration with i18n references and then create standard Java I18n files.
 * Object organization - Figure out a usable way to make the set of objects navigable in the left-hand pane so that more can be tackled at a time.
 There's a critical tradeoff in cognitive load for users.
 It might be easier to just